hima-97/Athlete-Classifier/README.md

 This project consists of implementing an artificial intelligence (AI) program that automatically predicts the performance of different olympic athletes based on a series of features.
 This program allows the user to predict with an accuracy of 77.5% which athletes will perform well and which ones won't. <br>

 A Naive Baise Classifier is constructed to accurately classify each athlete's performance. <br>
-Athletes with high performance grade are labeled 1 and athletes with not high perforance grade are labeled 0. <br> <br>
+Athletes with high performance grade are labeled 1 and athletes with not high perforance grade are labeled 0. <br>

 A `training.txt` dataset file is used to train the Naive Bayes Classifier to accurately predict a athlete's performance. <br>
-A `testing.txt` dataset file is then used to test the accuracy of the Naive Bayes Classifier. <br> <br>
+A `testing.txt` dataset file is then used to test the accuracy of the Naive Bayes Classifier. <br>

 Each of these files has an arbitrary number of rows and 12 columns. <br>
 Columns are separated by commas, with the first 11 columns as features and the 12th as the performance label.  <br>